rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 3. Add restrictions to the lockdown profile

-In our test, you will lockdown the Oracle partitioning option and the indivicual SQL statements **alter system**.
+In our test, you will lockdown the Oracle partitioning option and the indivicual SQL statement **alter system**.
 ````
 <copy>alter lockdown profile sec_profile disable option=('Partitioning');
 alter lockdown profile sec_profile disable statement=('alter system') clause=('set') option all;</copy>